 What is a good way to present a project?

 Presenting a project can be nerve-wracking, even if you are a project manager with years of experience.
-That's why we compiled some tips that might come in handy during challenging times.
+We compiled some tips that come in handy during challenging times.

 Be brief: Your project presentation should be very brief, but make sure to cover all the important topics.
 The more you talk, the more likely you will derail, start rambling, and let the nerves get the best of you.